murffious/hogwarts_organizer/DOCS.md

 Notes:
 Went for 100% but missed it.
 Front end CRUD and BUTTONS to use CRUD not done but api file almost done.
 Does show my understanding as I have many projects done showing I know this stuff on my GitHub link on resume see emailsurveysapp and toyotaclone and many others.

+Include a Mongo version and maybe AWS stuff
+Host on Digital Ocean and or Heroku put on portfolio